lukashanak/100-days-of-code/log.md

-### Day 5: March 16, Tuesday.
+### Day 6: March 17, Wednesday.

 **Today's Progress**:
-- I made some progress on Interior Consultant Website
+- I watched a video on some css

 **Time Spent**:
-- at least 5 hours (3.5 hours coding, 1 hour presentation about coding - chill, 45 minutes of focused watching of videos on responsive css, 20 minutes at least reading stuff about methodologies like BEM )
+- about 30 minutes of watching a videos

 **Thoughts**:
+- Bad day.
+I know why and I will try to change it tomorrow and get 5 hours again.

-### Day 1: March 12, Friday.
+### Day 6: March 17, Thursday.

-**Today's Progress**:

-**Time Spent**:

 **Thoughts**:
+- I tried but could not focus today.
+Similar like yesterday.
+So I missed 2 days in the row.
+I am reseting the challenge